Ricketts Glen State Park: Geology and climate

 The effects of glaciation have made Kitchen Creek within the park "unique compared to all other nearby streams that flow down the Allegheny Front", as it is the only one with an "almost continuous series of waterfalls".
 Before the last ice age, Kitchen Creek had a much smaller drainage basin; during the ice age, glaciers covered all of the park except the Grand View outcrop.
 About 20,000 years ago the glaciers retreated to the northeast and glacial lakes formed.
 Drainage from the melting glacier and lakes cut a sluiceway, or channel, that diverted the headwaters of South Branch Bowman Creek into the Glen Leigh branch of Kitchen Creek.
 Glacial deposits of debris 20 to 30 ft thick formed a dam blocking water from Ganoga Lake and what became Lake Jean from draining into Big Run, a tributary of Fishing Creek.
 The water was instead diverted into the Ganoga Glen branch of Kitchen Creek.

 These diversions added about 7 sqmi to the Kitchen Creek drainage basin, increasing it by just over 50 percent.
 The result was increased water flow in Kitchen Creek, which has been cutting the falls in the glens since.
 The gradient or slope of Kitchen Creek was fairly stable for its flow when it had a much smaller drainage basin, as Phillips Creek to the east still does.
 Kitchen Creek is now too steep for its present amount of water flow, and over time erosion will decrease the creek's slope and make it less steep.
 There are rocks with glacial striations visible within the park.

-According to the United States Geological Survey Geographic Names Information System, Ricketts Glen State Park is at an elevation of 2198 ft.
+According to the United States Geological Survey (USGS) Geographic Names Information System, Ricketts Glen State Park is at an elevation of 2198 ft.
 The two highest points in the park are Cherry Ridge, made of Mauch Chunk Formation rock, at 2461 ft, and the Grand View outcrop of Huntley Mountain Formation sandstone, at 2444 ft.
 The highest elevation waterfall in the park is Mohawk Falls in Ganoga Glen at 2165 ft; the lowest elevation waterfall is Adams Falls, in Ricketts Glen just south of PA 118, at 1214 ft.